StonyBrook-Lin637-S18/main/README.md

 This course assumes a certain degree of familiarity with generative syntax, phonology, and basic mathematics (sets, functions, relations, first-order logic).
 Please take the [online survey][survey] to ensure that you satisfy the prerequisites.
+Giving a few wrong answers is okay, but if you feel that you do not know enough in a certain area, you should brush up on that in the first two weeks of the class.
-If you have weaknesses, consult the relevant material suggested in the [readings repository][readings] (access restricted to enrolled students).
+Relevant materials are suggested in the [readings repository][readings] (access restricted to enrolled students).

-In addition, you will have to use Python and possibly markdown and LaTeX at various points during this course.
+In addition, you will have to use Python and possibly markdown and/or LaTeX at various points during this course.
 The [link list](#link-list) at the end of this document has some useful tutorials.

 If you don't want to deal with installing Python and git, you can download our [virtual machine][vm] that already comes with everything preconfigured.